shalabh2101/Mental-Health-in-Tech-Industry-Machine-Learning/README.md

    **Tech Stack** : TBD

 3. **Title** : **Mental health in Tech Industry**<br>
-   **Description** : This project aim is to understand the mental health conditions in the flourishing tech industries.
+   **Description** : This project aims to understand the mental health conditions in the flourishing tech industries.
 OSMI -Open Source Mental Illness has taken various surveys  which gives us huge data on the current perception of mental health from both employees and employers.
 The project aims to analyze the relationship between parameters which may be  responsible for influencing the condition of the affected person.
 We are aiming to explore  the following questions:
     <br>
     a) How does the frequency of mental health illness and attitudes towards mental health vary by geographic location?<br>
     b) How is the tech industries  behavior towards the issue of  mental health and how they are dealing it?<br>